Saswat1998/T-Rex-Dino-Multiplayer-/README.md

 # T-Rex-Dino-Multiplayer-
-Making the famous T-Rex-Dino game (populary known as Google offline game) more interactive, fun and multiplayer
+Making the famous T-Rex-Dino game (populary known as Google offline game) more interactive, fun and multiplayer To play this game ensure that the computer and the anroid device are on same Wi-Fi network.

 ## Steps to use
 - Run registration.py